MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing2.md

 {{< youtube "k003ytr8ZQA" >}}

 ## Introduction
-The background of medical images is black for most cases.
-In the case an image is inverted or window/level values are adapted, these black voxels outside clinical relevant voxels might become very bright or even white.
+The background of medical images typically contains small values.
+When an image is inverted, these small-valued voxels outside clinically relevant regions can become very large-valued.
+As a result, they appear bright or even white on the screen.

-Being in a dark room using a large screen, the user might be blended by these large white regions.
+In a dark environment, especially when using a large display, these bright background regions can be uncomfortable to look at.

-Image masking is a very good way to select a defined region where image processing shall be applied.
-A mask allows to define a region (the masked region) to allow image modifications whereas voxels outside the mask remain unchanged.
+This effect occurs because the entire image is processed, including regions that are not relevant for analysis.
+A common way to avoid this is to restrict processing to the relevant regions using image masking.
+Image masking allows selecting a defined region (the masked region) in which image modifications are applied, while voxels outside the mask remain unchanged.

+Beyond avoiding visual artifacts, image masking is generally useful for focusing processing on regions of interest.
+It helps reduce the influence of irrelevant data, improves the robustness of many algorithms, and can also reduce computation time by limiting operations to a smaller part of the image.

 ## Steps to Do